arnaudmaret/arnaudmaret.github.io/_pages/cluster.md

 The workshop is aimed at graduate students and senior scientists interested in the topic.
 There will be *three minicourses and a six research talks*.
 You can download the abstract [here](http://arnaudmaret.github.io/files/cluster-abstract.pdf).

 ## when and where?

-The workshop takes place at the [IWH Heidelberg](https://www.uni-heidelberg.de/einrichtungen/iwh/) from **16th to 18th January, 2023** .
+The workshop takes place at the [IWH Heidelberg](https://www.uni-heidelberg.de/einrichtungen/iwh/) from **16th to 18th January, 2023**.
+The IWH is ideally located in the old town of Heidelberg.
+The workshop starts on Monday morning and ends on Wednesday after lunch.
+Lunches will be provided at the IWH.

 ## who?